bgamari/ghc-wiki-import/records/overloaded-record-fields/magic-classes.md

-The exact rules for when user-defined instances are legal will require some care, because to avoid incoherence/soundness issues we must ensure that they do not clash with any automatically generated instances.
-A user-defined instance `HasField x t` is legal if:
+The exact rules for when user-defined instances are legal might require some care, because to avoid incoherence issues we must ensure that they do not clash with any automatically generated instances.
+A user-defined instance `HasField x t a` is legal if:

 - `t` is a data type that has no fields, or

 - `x` is a literal string and `t` is a data type that does not have the given field (though it may have other fields).

+Note that if we use functional dependencies rather than type families, this is merely a coherence issue, not soundness, so we might choose not to bother with the check.

 ### Representation hiding

 At present, a datatype in one module can declare a field, but if the selector function is not exported, then the field is hidden from clients of the module.
 It is important to support this.
-Typeclasses in general have no controls over their scope, but we treat the automatically solved `HasField` and `FieldUpdate` constraints differently.
+Typeclasses in general have no controls over their scope, but we treat the automatically solved `HasField` and `UpdateField` constraints differently.